data-apis/dataframe-api/protocol/dataframe_protocol_summary.md

 The data types format specification of that interface is something that could be used unchanged.

-The main (only?) limitation seems to be that it does not have device support
-- @kkraus14 will bring this up on the Arrow dev mailing list.
-Also note that that interface only talks about arrays; dataframes, chunking and the metadata inspection can all be layered on top in this Python-level protocol, but are not discussed in the interface itself.
+The main limitation is to be that it does not have device support -- `@kkraus14` will bring this up on the Arrow dev mailing list.
+Another identified issue is that the "deleter" on the Arrow C struct is present at the column level, and there are use cases for having it at the buffer level (mixed-device dataframes, more granular control over memory).

 Note that categoricals are supported, Arrow uses the phrasing "dictionary-encoded types" for categorical.
+Also, what it calls "array" means "column" in the terminology of this document (and every Python dataframe library).

 The Arrow C Data Interface says specifically it was inspired by [Python's buffer protocol](https://docs.python.org/3/c-api/buffer.html), which is also